Frequently Asked Questions

 We expect your child to attend all of the 5 morning sessions in a week which will make up the funded 15 hours to which all 3 and 4 year olds are entitled.

-Any afternoon sessions can be chosen in addition to the morning sessions and can be paid for either with the voucher code for those eligible for the funding.
+Any combination of afternoon sessions can be chosen in addition to the morning sessions.
+Afternoon sessions will be subject to a fee as detailed in the Nursery Sessions and Admissions policy or can be be paid for with the voucher code for those eligible for the funding.
+Parents are responsible for determining their eligibility for 30 hours funding and for providing a valid eligibility code to the school.
+Eligibility codes have to be re-checked by the parent every three months.